-NOTE: When you launch Server Administrator using either Mozilla Firefox version 3.0 and 3.5 or Microsoft Internet Explorer version 7.0 or 8.0, an intermediate warning page may appear displaying the problem with security certificate.
+- NOTE: When you launch Server Administrator using either Mozilla Firefox version 3.0 and 3.5 or Microsoft Internet Explorer version 7.0 or 8.0, an intermediate warning page may appear displaying a problem with security certificate.
 To ensure system security, it is recommended that you generate a new X.509 certificate, reuse an existing X.509 certificate, or import a root certificate or certificate chain from a Certification Authority (CA).
-To avoid encountering such warning messages about the certificate, the certificate used must be from a trusted CA. For more information on X.509 Certificate Management, see X.509 Certificate Management.

-To ensure system security, it is recommended that you import a root certificate or certificate chain from a Certification Authority (CA).
-See the VMware documentation for details.

-NOTE: If the certificate authority on the managed system is valid and if the Server Administrator web server still reports an untrusted certificate error, you can still make the managed system's CA as trusted by using the certutil.exe file.
-See vour operating system documentation for details on accessing this .exe file.
+To avoid encountering such warning messages about the certificate, the certificate used must be from a trusted CA. For more information about X.509 Certificate Management, see X.509 Certificate Management. - NOTE: To ensure system security, it is recommended that you import a root certificate or certificate chain from a Certification Authority (CA).
+For more information, see the VMware documentation. - NOTE: If the certificate authority on the managed system is valid and if the Server Administrator web server still reports an untrusted certificate error, you can still make the managed system's CA as trusted by using the certutil.exe file.
+For information about accessing this .exe file, see your operating system documentation.
 On supported Windows operating systems, you can also use the certificates snap in option to import certificates.

-Using the Active Directory Login
+Using The Active Directory Login

-You should select the Active Directory Login check box to log in using the Dell Extended Schema Solution in Active Directory.
+You should select Active Directory Login to log in using the Dell Extended Schema Solution in Active Directory.

 This solution enables you to provide access to Server Administrator; allowing you to add/control Server Administrator users and privileges to existing users in your Active Directory software.
-For more information, see "Using Microsoft Active Directory" in the Dell OpenManage Installation and Security User's Guide.
+For more information, seev "Using Microsoft Active Directory" in the Dell OpenManage Installation and Security User's Guide at dell.com/support/manuals.